1304 Collective Membership Marks

 • (4) Submit one specimen for each class, showing how a member uses the mark in commerce to indicate membership in the collective organization (37 C.F.R. §§2.44(a)(4)(i)(C), 2.56(b)(4) ); and

 • (5) Submit a verified statement that the applicant believes the applicant is the owner of the mark; that the mark is in use in commerce; that the applicant is exercising legitimate control over the use of the mark in commerce; that to the best of the signatory’s knowledge and belief, no other persons except members have the right to use the mark in commerce, either in the identical form or in such near resemblance as to be likely, when used on or in connection with the collective membership organization of such other persons, to cause confusion or mistake, or to deceive; that the specimen shows the mark as used in commerce by the applicant’s members; and that the facts set forth in the application are true (15 U.S.C. §§1051(a)(3)(C)1054; 37 C.F.R. §2.44(a)(4)(i)(D)).
-See TMEP § 1304.02(b)(i) for additional information regarding the requirements for the verified statement in applications under §1(a) of the Trademark Act.
+See TMEP § 1304.02(b)(i) for additional information regarding the requirements for the verified statement in applications under §1(a).

 The Trademark Act defines "commerce" as commerce that may lawfully be regulated by the U.S. Congress, and "use in commerce" as the bona fide use of a mark in the ordinary course of trade.
 15 U.S.C. §1127; see TMEP §§901–901.04.